MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/series-decomposefunction.md

  The function returns the following respective series:

-* `baseline`: the predicted value of the series (sum of seasonal and trend components, see below)
+* `baseline`: the predicted value of the series (sum of seasonal and trend components, see below).
 * `seasonal`: the series of the seasonal component:
-    * if the period isn't detected or is explicitly set to 0: constant 0
+    * if the period isn't detected or is explicitly set to 0: constant 0.
     * if detected or set to positive integer: median of the series points in the same phase
-* `trend`: the series of the trend component
+* `trend`: the series of the trend component.
-* `residual`: the series of the residual component (that is, x - baseline)
+* `residual`: the series of the residual component (that is, x - baseline).

 **Notes**